Vladimir Lvovich Solntsev

-The circle of company employees covered by the occupational pension scheme has been enlarged, there is an expansion of housing construction co-financed by the Corporation employees on favorable terms and of construction of community facilities.
+The circle of company employees covered by the occupational pension scheme has been enlarged, there was an expansion of housing construction co-financed by the Corporation employees on favorable terms and of construction of community facilities.

 Under the direction of V.L.
 Solntsev, the company staff continued to operate the Russian Segment of the International Space Station, its space transportation support was provided using manned transportation spacecraft Soyuz MS and cargo spacecraft Progress MS developed with direct involvement of V.L.Solntsev.
-A long-term program of scientific and applied research and experiments onboard the ISS is being implemented.
-Multifunctional unmanned spacecraft have been developed and are operated.
+A long-term program of scientific and applied research and experiments onboard the ISS was being implemented.
+Multifunctional unmanned spacecraft have been developed and were operated.